Lifts of simple curves in finite regular coverings of closed surfaces: Homology coverings of a surface

-Examples for which $\scH$ can not be all of $H_{1}(\tilde{S};\mathbb{Z})$ will now be constructed by showing that for $m>2$, connected components of pre-images of separating curves are needed to span $H_{1}(\tilde{S};\mathbb{Z})$.
+Examples for which $sc_{p}(H_{1}(\tilde{S};\mathbb{Z}))$ can not be all of $H_{1}(\tilde{S};\mathbb{Z})$ will now be constructed.
+This is done by showing that for $m>2$, connected components of pre-images of simple, nonseparating curves do not span $H_{1}(\tilde{S};\mathbb{Z})$; if we want to span $H_{1}(\tilde{S};\mathbb{Z})$ with connected components of pre-images of simple curves, separating curves will also be needed.
 The promised examples are then obtained by taking the composition of two such covering spaces, using Lemma \ref{nullnonsimple}.